This fall, ditch the canned puree and make my easy homemade pumpkin puree from scratch. Use it to make a multitude of recipes.

 Add the flesh to a blender or a food processor.

 Puree until smooth.
-Puree in batches if your food processor is not big enough and keep scraping the sides a few times while blending.
+Puree in batches if your food processor is not big enough, and keep scraping the sides a few times while blending.
 Store the puree in an airtight container and use it as required.

-Tip – If your puree is not as thick as the canned puree, then let it sit in a fine-mesh strainer for 25-30 minutes.
+Tip – If your puree is not as thick as the canned puree, let it sit in a fine-mesh strainer for 25-30 minutes.
 The extra liquid will drip down and you will get a thick puree.

 Boiling Method